raw-lab/MetaCerberus/README.md

 MetaCerberus as a community resource as recently acquired [FunGene](http://fungene.cme.msu.edu/), we welcome contributions of other experts expanding annotation of all domains of life (viruses, bacteria, archaea, eukaryotes).
 Please send us an issue on our MetaCerberus GitHub [open an issue](https://github.com/raw-lab/metacerberus/issues); or email us we will fully annotate your genome, add suggested pathways/metabolisms of interest, make custom HMMs to be added to MetaCerberus and FunGene.

 ## Copyright

 This is copyrighted by University of North Carolina at Charlotte, Jose L Figueroa III, Eliza Dhungal, Madeline Bellanger, Cory R Brouwer and Richard Allen White III.
 All rights reserved.
 MetaCerberus is a bioinformatic tool that can be distributed freely for academic use only.
 Please contact us for commerical use.
 The software is provided “as is” and the copyright owners or contributors are not liable for any direct, indirect, incidental, special, or consequential damages including but not limited to, procurement of goods or services, loss of use, data or profits arising in any way out of the use of this software.<br />

 ## Citing MetaCerberus

 If you are publishing results obtained using MetaCerberus, please cite: <br />
 ### Publication
-Figueroa JL, Dhungel E, Bellanger M, Brouwer CR, White III RA.
+Figueroa III JL, Dhungel E, Bellanger M, Brouwer CR, White III RA.
 2024.
 MetaCerberus: distributed highly parallelized HMM-based processing for robust functional annotation across the tree of life.
 [Bioinformatics](https://doi.org/10.1093/bioinformatics/btae119)  <br />

 ### Pre-print
-Figueroa JL, Dhungel E, Brouwer CR, White III RA.
+Figueroa III JL, Dhungel E, Brouwer CR, White III RA.
 2023.  <br />
 MetaCerberus: distributed highly parallelized HMM-based processing for robust functional annotation across the tree of life. [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.08.10.552700v1)   <br />

 ## CONTACT